Biden audio first shared by ‘Russian agent’ thrives online | WTOP

 The origins of the audio are murky.
 Derkach has said they came from investigative journalists, though it’s possible they had been stolen by a foreign intelligence service.
 Still, that’s not enough to violate the tech giants’ new bans on hacked information, like the stolen Democratic emails of 2016.

-While heavily edited, the recordings do not appear to be entirely fabricated — White House records confirm Biden and Poroshenko spoke on the same day of the recording that Trump retweeted last month — even though they’re being actively used by prominent social media figures to fuel election-related misinformation.
+While heavily edited, the recordings do not appear to be entirely fabricated — White House records confirm, for instance, that Biden and Poroshenko spoke on the same day of the recording that Trump retweeted last month — even though they’re being actively used by prominent social media figures to fuel election-related misinformation.

 YouTube, for example, said the audio recordings don’t violate policy because the tech company has been unable to confirm they were obtained through hacking.
 The Biden campaign petitioned YouTube to remove the recordings on the grounds they had been manipulated to mislead viewers, but the company refused, according to a person familiar with the request who insisted on anonymity to discuss it.